microsoft/vscode-github-triage-actions/README.md

   rejectComment:
     description: Comment when an issue is rejected
     required: true
+  rejectLabel:
+    description: Label applied to issues that are rejected
   warnDays:
     description: Number of days before closing the issue to warn about it's impending closure
     required: true